jeffchi/secure-build-cli/README.md

 ## How to get the Manifest file

-1. Add the following parameters to your `sbs-config.json` file.
+1. Get the latest manifest file directly from SBS.
 ```buildoutcfg
 ./build.py get-manifest --env sbs-config.json
 ```